Three Amazon sellers who conquered challenges to achieve success

 In honor of Women’s History Month, we’re highlighting stories of three women business owners who faced challenges that disrupted their operations.
 Each found a way to triumph as they grew their businesses, expanded product lines, and emerged stronger.

-How Angela Stephens survived an email phishing scam
+How Angela Stephens overcame an email phishing scam

 Angela Stephens is the founder and CEO of RE-Focus, the Creative Office, a business that creates products to help people with focus issues.
 In 2019, she faced a setback when a wire transfer went awry.
 Discover how she maintained focus on her goal despite the chaos surrounding her.